TatuLund/vaadin-create23/docs/Storefront.PRD.md

 ### 3.4 Acceptance Criteria

-- Customer can see their own purchase history with correct statuses and amounts.
+- Requester can see their own purchase history with correct statuses and amounts.
-- On entering Storefront, customer gets a status update tray notification when there have been new `COMPLETED`/`REJECTED`/`CANCELLED` decisions since the last check.
+- On entering Storefront, the requester gets a status update tray notification when there have been new `COMPLETED`/`REJECTED`/`CANCELLED` decisions since the last check.
 - Summary updates `lastStatusCheck` correctly.
  - Storefront history and login-time summary behavior are covered by UI unit tests similar to current views.